nico0407/Machine-Learning-and-Neural-Networks-for-HEP/README.md

 It's easy to see how in this plot the pion trace is very different from the kaon and the proton one.
 This different behaviour is due to the different values of masses particles, and so, for the same values of the momenta, the beta value is different.
 Particular difficulties is between the discrimination though electron and pion, in that case also evidentiate by the lack of statistics.

-The rest of the images concerning dataset analysis are left into the specific folder of Data visualization.
+The rest of the images concerning dataset analysis are left into the specific folder of data visualization.

 ## Implementation <a name="Implementation"></a>
 A juppiter notebook was used for a better manipolation of the script.
 Due to the possibility to run the code piece by piece it was possible to do more test on the models accuracy without run everytime the whole file given the huge structure of this one.